ItayGet/huffman-zip/README.md

 whenever there is an <output> \"-\" can be used to mean stdin/stdout

 # Building
-Building the project is using the Makefile provided These are the recipes that could be used
+Building the project is using the Makefile provided.
+These are the recipes that could be used.
 - all: Build project without debug symbols
 - debug: Build project with debug symbols
 - debug-funcs: Build project with debug symbols and output debug information